xbeat/Machine-Learning/README.md

 Introduction to Clustering in Machine Learning

 Clustering is an unsupervised machine learning technique that groups similar data points together based on their characteristics or features.
 It's a powerful tool for exploratory data analysis, customer segmentation, anomaly detection, and more.

+## Exploring the Perceptron Architecture and Training

+The Perceptron Architecture

+The perceptron is a fundamental building block of neural networks, representing a binary classifier that maps input features to a binary output through a weighted sum followed by an activation function.
+It serves as the foundation for understanding more complex neural architectures.

 ## Mastering Convolutional Neural Networks with Python